v6d-io/v6d/docs/notes/divein.rst

 In particular, for the meta data and methods of vineyard objects, vineyard employs two design choices:

-1.  the composable design on vineyard objects to facilitate distributed data management;
+1. The composable design on vineyard objects to facilitate distributed data management;

-2.  the extensible design on methods of vineyard objects to enable flexible data sharing between different computation systems with nearly zero extra development cost.
+2. The extensible design on methods of vineyard objects to enable flexible data sharing between different computation systems with nearly zero extra development cost.